NicholasBunn/PortableRouter/README.md

 ```
 base-files bcm27xx-gpu-fw busybox ca-bundle cypress-firmware-43430-sdio cypress-nvram-43430-sdio-rpi-zero-w dnsmasq dropbear e2fsprogs firewall fstools ip6tables iptables iwinfo kmod-brcmfmac kmod-fs-vfat kmod-ipt-offload kmod-nls-cp437 kmod-nls-iso8859-1 kmod-sound-arm-bcm2835 kmod-sound-core kmod-usb-hid libc libgcc libustream-wolfssl logd luci mkf2fs mtd netifd odhcp6c odhcpd-ipv6only opkg partx-utils ppp ppp-mod-pppoe procd ucert uci uclient-fetch urandom-seed wpad-basic-wolfssl kmod-usb-gadget-eth kmod-usb-dwc2 kmod-usb-net kmod-mii kmod-usb-core kmod-nls-base kmod-usb-net-cdc-ether kmod-usb-net-rndis
 ```
-Then just download the image (I think I used 'Factory (EXT4)' but the one you choose shouldn't make a difference).The extra packages we have here will allow us to configure ethernet over USB on the Pi Zero, and are required for us to set the micro-usb port as a network interface.
+Then just download the image (I think I used 'Factory (EXT4)' but the one you choose shouldn't make a difference as long as it's a factory option).The extra packages we have here will allow us to configure ethernet over USB on the Pi Zero, and are required for us to set the micro-usb port as a network interface.
 In the case that you're going to be baking another image, these are the additional packages that I've added on top of the default selection:

+1) For the Pi Zero
 * kmod-usb-gadget-eth
 * kmod-usb-dwc2
 * kmod-usb-net